Trip25/100daysofcode/README.md

 ### Thoughts:
 I wonder who will be in my group, I hope things will go well.
+Feeling a bit ill again, hope it won't stick.
+Going to try making a React app tomorrow!

 ### Links to work / resources: